blulas/bamoe-demos/README.md

 The following shared projects are available, in support of both Quarkus and Spring Boot demos:

 - [**Sharable Fact Model**](./fact-model) is a Maven library containing all shared Java classes, used by various demo projects.
+- [**Watson Orchestrate & BAMOE**](./wxo-bamoe) is a combined demo of IBM Watson Orchestrate and BAMOE working in conjunction with each other.

 ### Quarkus Demo Projects
 The following demos are based on the `IBM BAMOE Quarkus runtime`: